 If you are unemployed it is essential that CA has received your application form before your holiday begins.

-If you are working, CA must have received your application form not later than one month after the end of the holiday year, i.e. CA must have received your application form for holiday held in the holiday year 2014/2015 not later than 31st May 2015.
+If you are working, CA must have received your application form not later than one month after the end of the holiday year 2017/2018 no later than 31st May 2018.
 Application forms received by CA after that date will be rejected and will result in a loss of your holiday benefit.

 Please fill out your application form for holiday benefit via 'Selvbetjening' (in Danish).